 Dress Form

-This is the standard used by home sewers and fashion designers alike.
-The standard form is a torso and includes the hips and the upper leg area, though usually without the crotch separation.
+This is the standard term used by home sewers and fashion designers alike.
+The standard form is a torso and it includes the hips and the upper leg area, though usually without the crotch separation.

 Mannequin

-A mannequin is usually a much more stylised version of a dress form, used for display purposes.
+A mannequin is usually a much more stylised version of a dress form, and is used for display purposes.
 They may be torso, legs, or full body, and you’ve doubtless seen body part mannequins too, from hands to display rings and bracelets to heads for displaying hats.

 Tailors Dummy